 To date, the database comprises 2,484 bibliographic entries.
 In this post, I will examine a few features of the database.
 Before drawing any hard conclusions, note that while the data captured by BRN is random (or at least pseudo-random), it is harder to assert that the sample is fully representative of all the research that is out there.
-A sample error should be quantified to be able to detect trends with a certain degree of statistical confidence and significance.
+A sample error should be quantified to detect trends with a certain degree of statistical confidence and significance.
 But the sheer sample size of BRN’s database is impressive and does provide fertile ground for an initial analysis.

 In fact, the word blockchain only appears found twice in the titles of the publications captured by BRN for that year.
 Not surprisingly, words such as currency, cryptocurrency, money, and digital also make frequent appearances in the title field.

 By 2016, the tide started to change as blockchains rapidly rose in the title ranks and almost tied Bitcoin for the lead, as seen below.